-UX is kind of a big deal these days (and not just in Japan), but it has gone a long way since the early days, like… five years ago.
-It’s a Good Thing, and along with that comes some responsibility.
+UX is kind of a big deal these days (and not just in Japan), and it has gone a long way since the early days of our profession.

-I majored in Informatics at the UW iSchool, and I totally digged (pronounced /dig gid/) it.
+I majored in Informatics at the UW iSchool, and I totally loved it.
 I was one of those _really_ annoying and overly enthusiastic kids that would sit in front of the class and go to the professor’s office after class to talk about things like “models of information search behaviors in antiquity”, or something similar reeking of fancy academic speak.

 Once again, I lost steam.
 Once again, I dreamt about bartending and rock climbing and teaching yoga on the coasts of Thailand.

 Five years have passed since I graduated with an Informatics degree, thinking I could improve the usability of software for the average user out there and wouldn’t it be great.
-During those years, I gave up and rediscovered that notion, just to give it up again.
+During those years, I gave up, and rediscovered that idealism, just to give it up again.

 How time has changed.